-- States and institutions: full independence to any interest group. - Laboratories: in order not to be both judge and jury, the analyses are carried out by independent, approved and accredited laboratories.
+- States and institutions: full independence to any interest group. - Laboratories: in order not to be both judge and jury, the analyses are carried out by independent, approved and accredited laboratories. - Companies: full independence to any certified companies.

 Clear and uncompromising: a scoring system understandable at first glance with full transparent explanation of the ratings and certified products online.